chiru001/RHCE_LABS/Lab_Setup.md

 ```CLI
 vagrant up
 ```
-**This will power on all the 4 VM's  if you want turn on one 1 VM use (vagrant up node1.example.com)**
+**This will power on all the 4 VM's  if you want turn on one 1 PVM use (vagrant up node1.example.com)**

 **Note: run the command in the path which we pasted Vagrantfile.**